14. HTTP bindings#

 is illegal

-- If present, a greedy pattern MUST be the last label in a pattern.
+- If present, a greedy pattern SHOULD be the last label in a pattern.

 /{foo}/{bar+}